abhiramr/abhiramr.github.io/_posts/2020-12-06-What-I-Learnt-FFMpeg.md

 So I gave it a shot.
 And while it isn't very hard to break into, there are a lot of things that aren't very straight-forward.
 But it's definitely a treat to use and it gives you a sense of satisfaction when things work.

-<span style="color:red">tl;dr -<span> I basically just edited a couple of videos using a CLI tool.
+<span style="color:red">tl;dr -</span> I basically just edited a couple of videos using a CLI tool.
 No biggie.
 But the potential it opens up for me by way of not having to ever download an illegal copy of a GUI based tool (don't tell anyone I did this) or be restricted by what they offer doesn't have to be the case anymore :)

 #### My case-study's solution :